Regional Renewable Energy Procurement

 - Systems were placed at a variety of locations, including libraries, fire stations, office buildings, community centers and clinics.

-Materials from past R-REP meetings can be found here.
+Resources related to the R-REP meetings can be found here.

-Best Practices Guide for Collaborative Solar Procurement, published by Joint Venture, Optony and the World Resources Institute, April 2011 (full report, appendices)
+- Best Practices Guide for Collaborative Solar Procurement, published by Joint Venture, Optony and the World Resources Institute, April 2011 (Full Report | Appendices)

 Where do I find out more?